PyxelM/alucinara/content/lore/creation-story.md

 Stars glowed bright and planets shifted in form at a steady pace, all the result of the laws of nature which served to create beauty, but a somber kind of beauty.
 The universe was beautiful, yes, but no living thing could call it home.
 The universe wasn't designed for inhabitants.
 ### Life
 However, the second judge began to deviate from the first's plan.
 Motivated by envy for control, it attempted to create something all of their own; *life*.
-Life was created in the form of the Darkness - a material made of consciousness and pitch, a material hidden from light so that they would not be discovered.
+Life was created in the form of the Darkness - a material made of thinking tar, a material hidden from light so that it would not be discovered.

 The Darkness immediately grew disproportionate in power, thriving under the natural laws not built for it.
 It built empires founded on the backs of planets, and sucked the light out of stars for energy, so that it could spread and continue to go undiscovered.
 ### The Darkness' Mistake